Personal assistant: Gursharn Hutchins

 Area of expertise: breast pathology

-Sarah Pinder is chair of breast pathology at King's College London and head of department of research oncology in the cancer division.
-She is the lead specialist breast pathologist at Guy’s and St Thomas’ Hospital/King’s Healthcare Partners and has a large referral practice in addition to her ‘routine’ NHS histopathology workload.
+Sarah Pinder is chair of breast pathology at King's College London and is the lead specialist breast pathologist at Guy’s and St Thomas’ Hospital/King’s Healthcare Partners and has a large referral practice in addition to her ‘routine’ NHS histopathology workload.

-She is also a member of various clinical trial and translational research committees including OPTIMA and the low risk DCIS trial (LORIS).
+She is also a member of a number of clinical trial and translational research committees, including the low risk DCIS trial (LORIS) (as central review pathologist), OPTIMA, MAMMO50, SMALL and NOSTRA, amongst others.

 Education and training